-No, expenditure incurred as a form of overtime pay is not allowed under BIPS.
+No, expenditure incurred as a form of overtime pay is not allowed under CVS.
 However, if time off in lieu is given to the employee for the period during which services are provided outside working hours instead of overtime pay, the salary expenditure can be prorated and allowed accordingly.

 A company sends its employees to organise a Christmas party and incurs cost to purchase toys to be given to beneficiaries as presents.
-This cost will qualify for BIPs.
+This cost will qualify for CVS.
 If this company manufactures toys and supplies its toys for the party, the qualifying amount will be the manufacturing cost and not the selling price of the toys.

 In addition, expenditure incurred on goods consumed in the process of volunteering are allowable, as long as there is an accompanying service provided, and all qualifying conditions are met.

-Yes, expenditure incurred on transport (e.g. hiring of buses) provided during an event in the course of volunteering are allowable, given that the expenditure was incurred only because of the volunteer services.
+Yes, expenditure incurred on transport (e.g. hiring of buses) provided during an event in the course of volunteering are allowable, given that the expenditure was incurred only because of the volunteering services.
 However, if private cars are used as a mode of transport, these private car expenses have to be excluded as they are disallowed for deduction under section 15 of the Income Tax Act 1947.

-No, expenditure incurred to reimburse the employees to travel from his/ her home to the IPC premises and vice versa does not qualify for BIPS as it is considered as a personal expense of the employee.
+No, expenditure incurred to reimburse the employees to travel from his/ her home to the IPC premises and vice versa does not qualify for CVS as it is considered as a personal expense of the employee.

-Are we able to claim BIPS benefits on expenditure incurred to engage external vendors to provide services in the course of providing the volunteering services (e.g. engagement of musicians to liven up the atmosphere of the fun fair organised for IPC)?
+Are we able to claim CVS benefits on expenditure incurred to engage external vendors to provide services in the course of providing the volunteering services (e.g. engagement of musicians to liven up the atmosphere of the fun fair organised for IPC)?

 IPCs have the right to determine the expenditure items they wish to endorse as long as the expenditure meet the 4 requirements.